MaelLefeuvre/grups-rs/README.md

 4. A user-defined pedigree definition file.
 A set of pre-defined files can be found in the `resources/pedigrees` directory of this repository.
 See section [Defining custom pedigrees](#defining-custom-pedigrees), for a detailled explanation on how to create custom template pedigrees.

 ### 1. SNP Callset
-GRUPS requires an SNP-callset in the form of `.vcf` or `.vcf.gz` files to perform pedigree simulations.
+GRUPS-rs requires an SNP-callset in the form of `.vcf` or `.vcf.gz` files to perform pedigree simulations.
 For most intents and purposes, the [1000g-phase3 dataset](https://www.internationalgenome.org/category/phase-3/) may provide with a good start, but any dataset of input VCF files will work, provided they carry phased diploid genotypes, and contain the appropriate required tags within the `INFO` field  - see [Caveats](#Caveats-(when-using-an-alternative-callset)).

 The 1000g-phase3 dataset can be downloaded [here](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/).

 ### 2. Input panel definition file
-GRUPS will require an input panel definition file to distinguish (super-)populations and define samples within your SNP Callset.
+GRUPS-rs will require an input panel definition file to distinguish (super-)populations and define samples within your SNP Callset.
 If you plan to use the `1000G-phase3` callset, a predefined panel can be previewed and downloaded [here](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/integrated_call_male_samples_v3.20130502.ALL.panel)

-This file must be unheaded, tab-separated, and should at least contain the following columns:
+This file must be unheaded, tab-separated, and should at least contain the following columns: `<SAMPLE-ID>    <POP-ID>    <SUPER-POP-ID>`
-> <SAMPLE-ID>    <POP-ID>    <SUPER-POP-ID>

 ### 3. Recombination Maps
-GRUPS requires a genetic recombination map to simulate meiosis.
+GRUPS-rs requires a genetic recombination map to simulate meiosis.
 For main intents and purposes, and when using the `1000g-phase3` callset, we recommend the HapMap-II-b37 map, which can be downloaded [here](https://ftp.ncbi.nlm.nih.gov/hapmap/recombination/2011-01_phaseII_B37/)

 ### Caveats (when using an alternative SNP-callset)
 If you plan to use an alternative SNP Callset, here are a few caveats you should keep in mind when preparing your input:

-1. GRUPS will require an input panel definition file to your SNP Callset.
+1. GRUPS-rs will require an input panel definition file to your SNP Callset.
 See the [Input panel definition file](#2-input-panel-definition-file) section for the appropriate format, and/or check the 1000G-phase3 `.panel` file as a template [here](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/integrated_call_male_samples_v3.20130502.ALL.panel).

-2. As of now, GRUPS does not calculate population allele frequencies by default, and will rather look through the `INFO` field (column 7) of your callset for the appropriate tag.
+2. As of now, GRUPS-rs does not calculate population allele frequencies by default, and will rather look through the `INFO` field (column 7) of your callset for the appropriate tag.
 Thus, if you plan to simulate genomes using the `EUR` population, each entry within your VCF files should carry a `EUR_AF` info tag, specifying the alternative allele frequency for that population.
 The [bcftools +fill-tags](https://samtools.github.io/bcftools/howtos/plugin.fill-tags.html) plugin documentation to may be of help, should you wish annotate population-specific allele frequencies on your dataset.

-3. As of now, GRUPS distinguishes relevant SNP coordinates within the callset using various `INFO` field annotations.
-If you plan to use a different SNP-callset, either ensure your `.vcf` files are correctly annotated with the following tags, or make sure to filter all position that are not bi-allelic SNPs have been thoroughly filtered-out from your dataset before using GRUPS:
+3. As of now, GRUPS-rs distinguishes relevant SNP coordinates within the callset using various `INFO` field annotations.
+If you plan to use a different SNP-callset, either ensure your `.vcf` files are correctly annotated with the following tags, or make sure to filter all position that are not bi-allelic SNPs have been thoroughly filtered-out from your dataset before using GRUPS-rs:
     - Poly-allelic sequence variations are distinguished (and ignored) by searching for the `MULTI_ALLELIC` tag.
     - SNPs are distinguished from other types of mutation by searching for the `VT=SNP` tag.

-4. By default, GRUPS will consider the provided SNP callset as being called on the `GRCh37` reference genome.
+4. By default, GRUPS-rs will consider the provided SNP callset as being called on the `GRCh37` reference genome.
 If your callset has been generated using another reference genome, we recommend to provide the software with a fasta index file (`.fa.fai`) of your reference, using the [`--genome`](#g--genome) argument (See the [pwd-from-stdin parameter list](#pwd-from-stdin) section for more information).

 ---